Burlington, West Virginia

-Burlington is a census-designated place (CDP) in Mineral County, West Virginia, United States, located along U.S. Route 50 (also known as the Northwestern Turnpike) where it crosses Pattersons Creek.
+Burlington is a census-designated place (CDP) in Mineral County, West Virginia, United States, along U.S. Route 50 (also known as the Northwestern Turnpike) crossing Pattersons Creek.
 As of the 2020 census, its population was 131.
 It is part of the Cumberland, MD-WV Metropolitan Statistical Area.
-The ZIP code for Burlington is 26710.

 Festivals

 Burlington is the home of the Old Fashioned Apple Harvest Festival (started in 1973), which has grown into the biggest celebration of its kind in the Eastern Panhandle of West Virginia.
 It is held annually on the first weekend of October.